agraef/midizap/README.md

 ## Key and Data Input

 Translations come in two flavors, "key translations" and "data translations", which differ in the way the extra data payload of the input message, called the *parameter value* (or just *value* for short), is processed.
 The parameter value depends on the type of MIDI message.
 Program changes (`PC`) have no value at all.
 For notes, as well as key and channel pressure messages (`CP`, `KP`), it is a velocity value; for control changes (`CC`), a controller value; and for pitch bend messages (`PB`), a pitch bend value.
-The latter is actually a 14 bit value composed of the two data bytes in the message, which is considered as a signed quantity in the range -8192..8191, where 0 denotes the center value.
+The latter is a 14 bit value composed of the two data bytes in the message, which is considered as a signed quantity in the range -8192..8191, where 0 denotes the center value.
 In all other cases, the parameter value consists of a single data byte, which denotes an unsigned 7 bit quantity in the range 0..127.

-Note that since translations are determined uniquely in each translation class, you can't have both a key *and* a data translation for the same input in the same section; it's either one or the other.
+Note that since translations must be determined uniquely in each translation class, you can't have both key *and* data translations for the same input in the same section; it's either one or the other.

 *Key mode* is the default mode and is available for all message types.
 In this mode, MIDI messages are considered as keys which can be "pressed" ("on") or "released" ("off").
 Any nonzero data value means "pressed", zero "released".
 Two special cases need to be considered here: